YakshaLang/yakshalang.github.io/yaksha_proposals/0005_dsl_macros.md

 ## Proposal

-YakshaLisp would be a language of it's own.
+YakshaLisp would be a language of its own.
 Capable of executing at compile time of Yaksha (and also as a command line interpreter).

 ### WHY?